What kind of spice is the Timut Pepper?

 Is the Timut Pepper professionally cultivated?

-This delicious pepper grows wild.
-It comes exclusively from wild collections.
-The harvest is very complex and difficult.
-Due to the fact that the plant is widely spread in the wild, the harvest is complicated.
+This delicious pepper grows wild and comes, therefore, exclusively from wild collections.
+The harvest is very complex and challenging.
+Because the plant is widely spread in the wild, the harvest is complicated.
 The collection is furthermore done manually by residents.

 How does this Nepalese pepper variety look like?